Master of Science

 Belfast School of Art

-Art psychotherapy is a catalyst for the arts being of service to people and communities in need.
+Art Psychotherapy is a catalyst for the arts being of service to people and communities in need.
+Applications open 1 Nov 21 and close on 1 March 22.

 The MSc Art Psychotherapy course is a two-year part time training programme approved by the Health and Care Professions Council (HCPC), the regulating body for the health and care professions in the UK.

-The course combines experiential learning, clinical placements, lectures, seminars, and studio practices.
-Art psychotherapy trainees also attend clinical supervision to support their learning and professional development within a variety of practicum settings.
+The course combines experiential learning, clinical placements, seminars, and studio practices.
+Art Psychotherapy trainees also attend clinical supervision to support their learning and professional development within a variety of practicum settings.

 Art psychotherapists work with children, young people, adults, and older people in a range of health, education, social care, advocacy, and community services.